 RFQ (Request for Qualifications)

-A competitive solicitation document requesting submittal of qualifications or specialized expertise in response to the scope of services required.
+A competitive solicitation document requesting submission of qualifications or specialized expertise in response to the scope of services required

 RFO (Request for Offer)

-A solicitation for computer related products or services exceeding $5,000 requesting the submittal of an offer in response to the required scope of services, including a cost proposal.
+A solicitation for computer-related products or services exceeding $5,000 requesting the submission of an offer in response to the required scope of services, including a cost proposal

 RFI (Request for Information)